Gufroni Al Maruf

-Gufroni Al Maruf (born 30 November 1996) is an Indonesian professional footballer who plays as a right winger for Liga 2 club Kendal Tornado.
+Gufroni Al Maruf (born 30 November 1996) is an Indonesian professional footballer who plays as a right winger for Super League club Isenmulang Kalteng.

 Club career

 Gresik United

 He made his professional debut in the Liga 1 on 18 April 2017, against Persipura Jayapura at the Mandala Stadium, Jayapura.

 Madura FC

 In 2018 Gufroni signed with Madura for the 2018 Liga 2.
 He made 21 league appearances and scored 4 goals for Madura FC.

 Madura United

 He was signed for Madura United to play in Liga 1 in the 2019 season.

 Persis Solo (loan)

 He was signed for Persis Solo to play in Liga 2 in the 2020 season, on loan from Madura United.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persikabo 1973

 In 2021, Gufroni signed a contract with Indonesian Liga 1 club Persikabo 1973.